arangodb/docs-hugo/site/content/3.12/develop/integrations/spring-data-arangodb/_index.md

 {{< tab name="Version 4" >}}
 - Java Record classes and Kotlin Data classes are not supported (DE-539)
-- GraalVM Native Image is not supported (DE-677)
+- GraalVM Native Image (available with Spring Boot 3) is not supported (DE-677)
 - Spring Data REST is not supported (DE-43)
 - Spring Data Reactive is not supported (DE-678)
 {{< /tab >}}

 {{< tab name="Version 3" >}}
-Spring Data ArangoDB version 3 has no known limitations.
+- Java Record classes and Kotlin Data classes are not supported (DE-539)
+- Spring Data REST is not supported (DE-43)
+- Spring Data Reactive is not supported (DE-678)
 {{< /tab >}}

 {{< /tabs >}}